NunoEdgarGFlowHub/ethereum_blockchain/README.md

 ### What is gas?

+Gas is essentially a measure of the computational effort required to complete a transaction.
 Each ethereum transaction specifies a "gas limit" and "gas price".
 - Gas limit: the total amount of gas that is alloted for a given transaction.
 If the limit is reached, the transaction will stop.
 This prevents infinite loops.
-- Gas price: the price per unit gas.
+- Gas price: The price per unit gas.
 Miners typically approve transactions with higher gas prices.
 The outcome of a transaction depends on gas:
 - A successful transaction will complete, the miner will get a reward, and the remaining gas is returned to the sender.
 - A transaction runs out of gas before it completes, so it fails.
 The consumed gas is not refunded to the sender.